 STILL IN NEED OF AN ADVIL?

-I hope this the first step to help relieve a few CTO headaches and to provide techniques for continuous improvements and visibility within the organization.
+I hope this will help relieve a few CTO headaches and provide techniques for continuous improvements and visibility within the organization.

 Check out our free Agile and QA assessment to get a better understanding of your organization’s test maturity.